Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Introduction, motivation and historical remarks

+We prove that $\rA$ has only countably many indecomposable maximal Cohen--Macaulay modules, see Theorem \ref{T:Schreyer}.
+Moreover, for an indecomposable maximal Cohen--Macaulay module $\mM$ we have the following equality for its multi-rank:

+Our approach leads to a wide class of non--isolated Cohen--Macaulay surface singularities of discrete Cohen--Macaulay representation type, see Section \ref{sec11} for details.

+\textbf{Result D}.
+There is an important class of non--isolated Gorenstein surface singularities called \emph{degenerate cusps}.
+They were introduced by Shepherd--Barron in \cite{ShepherdBarron}.
+For example, the natural limits of $T_{p,q,r}(\lambda)$--singularities, like the ordinary triple point $T_{\infty\infty\infty} = \kk\llbracket x,y,z\rrbracket/(xyz)$, are degenerate cusps.
+We prove that for a degenerate cusp $\rA$, the corresponding bimodule $\mathfrak{X}_A$ is a decorated bunch of chains.
+For example, the classification of maximal Cohen--Macaulay modules over $\kk\llbracket x,y,z\rrbracket/(xyz)$ reduces to the matrix problem, whose objects are representations of the $\tilde{A}_5$--quiver

+over the field of Laurent power series $\kk\llbrace t\rrbrace$.
+The transformation rules at the sources $\bullet$ are as for quiver representations, whereas for the targets $\circ$ they are like row transformations in the decorated Kronecker problem (\ref{E:FormKronecker}), see (\ref{E:MPTinfty}) for the precise definition.

-Contrarily to many expectations, the answer on the second question is \emph{positive}.
-For example, the ordinary triple point $T_{\infty\infty\infty} = \kk\llbracket x,y,z\rrbracket/(xyz)$ turns out to be of tame Cohen-Macaulay representation type.
-This is very surprising from the following reason.
-The category of Cohen-Macaulalay modules over a simple elliptic singularity $T_{p,q,r}(\lambda)$ is tame of polynomial growth.
+Hence, the degenerate cusps have \emph{tame} Cohen--Macaulay representation type, see Theorem \ref{T:cusp-are-tame}.
+This fact is quite surprising for us from the following reason.
+The category of Cohen--Macaulay modules over a simply elliptic singularity $T_{p,q,r}(\lambda)$ is tame of polynomial growth.
 The cusp singularities $T_{p,q,r}$ are tame of exponential growth.
 In the approach of Kahn, one reduces first the classification problem to a description of vector bundles on Kodaira cycles on projective lines.
-The latter problem can be reduced to a well-known problem of linear algebra of type \emph{``representations of bunches of chains''} \cite{Bondarenko}.
-This class of matrix problems was believed to be the most general one among the tame ones having exponential growth.
+The latter problem can be reduced to representations of a usual bunch of chains \cite{DrozdGreuelBundles, Survey}.
+This class of tame matrix problems was believed to be the most general among those with exponential growth.
 The singularity $T_{\infty\infty\infty}$ is the natural limit of the entire family of all $T_{p,q,r}(\lambda)$ singularities.
-The tameness of the underlying classification problem would suggest that it has to be of the type, which goes beyond representations of bunches of chains.
+The tameness of the underlying classification problem would suggest that it has to be of the type which goes beyond representations of bunches of chains.
 But no problems of such type have been known before in the representation theory of finite dimensional algebras!